brad-mortensen/Data-Structures/Data_Structures_Questions.md

 2. What is the runtime complexity of `dequeue`?

 3. What is the runtime complexity of `len`?
+  O(1) -- Since it is just reading the size propery, it is constant time.

 ## Binary Search Tree